UAMS-DBMI/ncso-pilot/README.md

 Note: If you have a bower git error run the following command:

-`$git config --global url."https://".insteadOf git://`
+`$ git config --global url."https://".insteadOf git://`